Jeremy-Gstein/j51b5/templates/md/about.md

-# :caution: About Page is Work-in-progress
+# :warning: About Page is Work-in-progress :warning:

+---

 ```bash
 echo "hello!"
 printf "hello!\n"
 ```

 ---

 # This webpage was built with Rust! :crab:
-## an example of how resume is formated to the website.
+### an example of how resume is formated to the website.

 ```rust
 async fn resume_page() -> Html<String> {